composi/core/README.md

 import { h, render, run } from '@composi/core'
 ```

 Run takes one argument, the program to run.
 This is where it gets interesting.
-A program has at least three properties:
+A program has at least three methods:

 1. init
 2. update
 3. view

-Init holds the program's state and optionally an effect to run at startup.
+Init is a function that returns the program's state and optionally an effect to run at startup.
 That's why its called init.

 Update is like a Redux reducer.
 It executes various actions conditionally.
 The can modify and return the programs state.
 When it returns the state, it gets passed to the view.